How I Got My Student Driver's License from LTO

 If you want more details on the process and requirements on getting a Driver’s License, I suggest that you visit the LTO website.

-Experiencing Laguna (Part 4): The Story of the Iconic Arch of Santa Rosa
+The Historical Laguna (Part 2): The Story of the Iconic Arch of Santa Rosa

 “Bandits infested the roads and rivers, ravaged fields and farms, pillaged churches and set light to houses in an orgy of murder, robbery and rapine in which there was ‘hardly and evil deed that their rash boldness [did] not perform”